bpstahlman/nvim-treeclimber/README.md

 ### Navigation

+The following table lists the treeclimber navigation commands, along with their default keybindings.
+See [Configuration](#configuration) for details on changing the defaults.

 | Key binding   | Action                                                                                                                                                                            | Demo                                                                                                                          |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |
 | `alt-h`       | Select the previous sibling node.                                                                                                                                                 | ![select-prev](https://user-images.githubusercontent.com/3162299/203088192-5c3a7f49-aa8f-4927-b9f2-1dc9c5245364.gif)          |